MooreKyle/Projects-5-6---BeReal-Clone/README.md

-# Project 6 - *Name of App Here*
+# Project 6 - *BeReal Part 2*

-Submitted by: **Your Name Here**
+Submitted by: **Kyle Moore**

-**Name of your app** is an app that introduces ...
-[TODO]
+**BeReal Clone part 2** is an app that has users post a photo of what they're currently doing upon receiving a random notification during the day.
+Only after posting a photo can the user see their friends's photos.
+The app mimics others in the ability to stay logged in, log out, keep changes, even whent he app is closed or restarted several times.
+This app clones some of the main functionalities of the trending app called 'BeReal'.
+In this second part of the project, it adds persistence and extended functionality to the app, including other features, such as using your device's camera to take a picture and share it OR use a unique photo that is added to the photo library.

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can launch camera to take photo instead of photo library
+- [x] User can launch camera to take photo instead of photo library (OR user uploads unique photo from photo album)
-- [ ] User session persists when application is closed and relaunched
+- [x] User session persists when application is closed and relaunched
-- [ ] Users are able to log out and return to sign in page
+- [x] Users are able to log out and return to sign in page
-- [ ] Users are NOT able to see other photos until they upload their own
+- [x] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented: